-In response to this reality, more and more building owners and operators are using third-party green building certification programs to optimize and assess the environmental attributes and performance of new construction and existing buildings.
+In response to this reality, more and more building owners and operators are using green building certification programs to optimize and assess the environmental attributes and performance of new construction and existing buildings.

 Although comprehensive green building certification programs like WELL and LEED have played a crucial role in fostering healthy building environments for years, today we are shifting the focus to alternative programs that serve very specific needs and industries, and one of them might just be what you need for your upcoming project.

 BREEAM (the Building Research Establishment Environmental Assessment Method) is an international program that recognizes sustainable buildings and infrastructure projects.
 First introduced in 1990, the program provides a flexible foundation for green buildings and encourages occupant health and wellbeing from an early stage in a development.

 BREEAM covers and evaluates the following range of criteria in order to rate a building:

 BREEAM In-Use, the standard for existing buildings, is most closely comparable to the well-known LEED for Existing Buildings Operations + Maintenance and focuses on the building’s environmental performance, operations & maintenance, and management of the tenants.
 Interestingly enough, not all three criteria are required — one, two, or all three of these parts can be chosen to measure performance of a building.

 Unlike WELL and LEED who focus exclusively on the “Health and Wellbeing” category, BREEAM balances the impacts of operations across all 9 categories.
 Similarly, with no prerequisites to be met, BREEAM is an accessible choice for many.
 Should you be looking for a cost-effective way to benchmark your building, find solutions to improve operations – and have a means evaluate your building holistically - then BREEAM fits the bill.